 Assistant Principal Second Violin

-She has participated in numerous music festivals including Verbier Music Festival in Switzerland and the Pacific Music Festival in Japan.
-She has also participated in Schleswig-Holstein Music Festival’s Russian/American tour.
+Ms. Lee has participated in numerous music festivals including Verbier Music Festival in Switzerland, Schleswig-Holstein Music Festival in Germany, Pacific Music Festival in Japan, Artosphere Festival Orchestra, Bravo Vail Music Festival and Ravinia Music Festival.
+She has also participated in Schleswig-Holstein Music Festival’s Russian and North American tour.

 Ms. Lee made her Baltimore Symphony Orchestra solo debut performing Vivaldi’s Concerto for Four Violins during the 2014- 2015 season.